 What date is it?

-The seventh annual NHS Fun Triathlon will take place on Saturday 16th June 2018.
+The 9th annual Bolton Triathlon will take place on Sunday June 7th 2020

 Do I have to work for the NHS to take part?